HawiCaesar/stagehand-example-claudeai/README.md

-# Experimenting: Browser automation with Stagehand
-A Stagehand playground repo.
-With this repo I am using branches.
-The README will include branches trying out various browser automation ideas, the prompt used eventually, and video showing it in action.

 ## 🎋 KRA Automation login attempt. feat/KRA-simple-login
 This was an example attempt to see if I could login "as a human" with browser automation tools.